During market drawdowns, you often hear financial media types talking about stocks being “on sale.”

 Where I think the “bad thing” comes in is when investors chase returns without a concrete plan.

 Personally, I think there’s tremendous value in having a plan for all types of environments, regardless of the current state of the market.
-Pre-determining how you will react to a future event not only removes biases from impacting your decision-making ability, but also gives you the freedom to enjoy conditions in the present.
+Pre-determining how you will react to a future event can not only remove biases from impacting your decision-making ability, but also can give you the freedom to enjoy conditions in the present.

-More specifically, a trend-following processes can be built so that it’s rules-based, adaptable, transparent, and something financial advisors can explain to their clients in plain English.
+More specifically, Blueprint Investment Partners has found that a trend-following processes can be built so that it’s rules-based, adaptable, transparent, and something financial advisors can explain to their clients in plain English.
 A robust trend-following strategies often will invest in all the major global asset class and make allocation adjustments based on the intermediate- and long-term trends taking place in each class.

 I think the argument for taking this systematic, yet asset-class-agnostic approach was strengthened by the market disparities between 2020 and 2021.
 And I think the value of systematic investing has been reinforced further in 2022.